 The following dial pattern used for the compliance testing was for inbound calls to the enterprise.
-It uses dial pattern 306 matching the NPA of the DID numbers assigned to the enterprise by SaskTel.
-This dial pattern was configured with the destination SIP Domain of avaya.lab.com, Originating Location Name HG ASBCE, and Routing Policy name To HG CM Trunk 2.
+For calls that begin with 1919, are between 4 and 11 digits in length, have a SIP Domain of avaya.lab.com and an Originating Location Name of HG ASBCE, Routing Policy To HG CM Trunk 2 will be used.